Nationals Spring Training

 The berm is connected to the main grandstand by a long, raised walkway, so fans can move freely about the entire stadium, although berm access is restricted during games in which the VIP Berm Deck has been rented out by a group.
 On those occasions, the berm is off-limits until well after the game starts.

 Handicap accessible seating is located on the aisle in row 8, which is comprised of wheelchair spaces and companion seats.

 The protective screen behind home plate extends from the midpoints of sections 107-113.

 The tarp spans section 102 and a smidge of 103 but it can't block views from any of either section's front row seats, as the grandstand down the left field line is elevated above field level, which is where the tarp resides until needed.

 The further away you sit from the press box the harder it is to understand what the public address announcer is saying.
 The quality of the sound system is not poor, but the speakers are all concentrated near home plate.

 Standing room is limited to the aisle, the open space between the grandstand and bleachers, and the berm area.

-Ushers are more likely to chat fans up than restrict them from entering their section, which is easy to do during the typical sparsely attended games the Nationals play (the team perennially ranks dead last in total home spring training attendance).
+Ushers are more likely to chat fans up than restrict them from entering their section, which is easy to do during the typical sparsely attended games the Nationals play (the team perennially ranks dead last, or close to it, in total home spring training attendance).